jkkummerfeld/slate/README.md

 ## Installation

 Simply clone or download this repository.
-The code requires just Python 3 and can be run out of the box.
+The code requires only Python (2 or 3) and can be run out of the box.

 Step by step, in a terminal, you can either download a zip file: